DanWahlin/AngularWorkshopLabs/Routing/End/README.md

-# Angular Routing Fundamentals Lab - 15 Minutes
+# Angular Routing Lab - 15 Minutes

 This example provides a look at Angular routing and the role it plays loading components.